View INSTANT Quotes

 Whole Life No Medical Exam Policies

 How can you pick between the different insurance companies on the market?
-They all sell similar insurance products, but whole life no medical exam plans are not nearly as common as the other types of policies.
+They all sell similar insurance products, but the whole life no medical exam plans are usually more desirable for seniors needing final expense life insurance

 They are not the most popular form of coverage because of the price associated with them.
-Not only are whole life plans more expensive than term plans, but no medical exams are going to be more expensive as well.
+Not only are whole life plans more expensive than term plans, no medical exam plans are going to be more expensive as well.

-In most cases, getting a traditional whole life policy is more affordable and offers better protection.
-A no medical exam policy should always be considered a last resort for coverage because of the price.
+In most cases, a traditional whole life policy is more affordable and offers better protection.
+A no-medical exam policy should always be considered a last resort for coverage because of the price.

-If you’re looking to find the best whole life no medical exam plan, it can be a difficult search because of the limited number of companies that offer these plans.
-If you’re set on getting one of these types of plans, the best way is to go through an independent agency.
+If you’re looking to find the best whole life no medical exam plan, its an easy search.
+You can use our calculator on this page to see which companies offer these plans.
+If you’re set on getting one of these types of plans, we can help.
 We know the companies that offer whole life no exam plans and which ones have the lowest rates.

 If you didn’t know, there are limits on no exam insurance.
 One of those is how much coverage you can buy.
 Each company has various restrictions on their plans.
-Some carriers have higher limits, most are going to be around $500,000.
+Some carriers have higher limits, and most are going to max out at around $50,000.

 How much debt will your life insurance need to pay off?
-Do you have a mortgage and student loans?
-Are you mostly debt free?
+Do you have a mortgage?
+Are you mostly debt-free?
 Calculating and finding all of your debt is the first step.

-Do you have family members have enough income if they no longer had your paycheck?
-Aside from paying off debts, your plan needs to take the place of your monthly income.
+Do you have family members who have enough income if they no longer have your paycheck?
+Aside from paying off debts, your plan needs to replace your monthly income.

 Those two numbers (your debts and your salary) equal how much life insurance you need.
 Add them together, and there you go.
 Will no exam coverage get you enough protection?